 Billing information is available through Populi online.
-Students are responsible for handling all financial matters related to their attendance at the college and are charged for all courses for which they are registered unless an Add/Drop form is filled out, completed with the proper signatures and turned in within the parameters of the Add/Drop schedule.
+Students are responsible for handling all financial matters related to their attendance at the college and are charged for all courses for which they are registered unless an Add/Drop form is filled out, completed with the proper signatures, and turned in within the parameters of the Add/Drop schedule.

-Students dropping from full-time to part-time status must complete the Add/Drop process before the 6th day of class in order that they may receive a tuition refund.
+Students dropping from full-time to part-time status must complete the Add/Drop forms and are subject to the institutional refund policies as outlined on the following page.